MicrosoftDocs/azure-reference-other/studio-module-reference/train-matchbox-recommender.md

 |Trained Matchbox recommender|[ILearner interface](ilearner-interface.md)|Trained Matchbox recommender|

 ##  <a name="exceptions"></a> Exceptions
- For a list of all module errors, see [Module Error Codes](machine-learning-module-error-codes.md).

 |Exception|Description|
 |---------------|-----------------|
 |[Error 0022](errors/error-0022.md)|Exception occurs if number of selected columns in input dataset does not equal to the expected number.|